-- I will check if the clock’s hands are moving and set it
+- I will check if the clock’s hands are moving and set it.

-Step #1: Know the expected behavior or requirements (Requirement)
+Step #1: Know the expected behavior or requirements (Requirement).

-Step #3: HOW would you test it (Test case)
+Step #3: How would you test it (Test case)?

-Now, typically – we plan, document and execute.
-But, when you are looking at a real-life object and have to test on the fly, it’s going to be more impromptu and need not be documented.
+Now typically, we plan, document, and execute.
+But when you are looking at a real-life object and have to test on the fly, it’s going to be more impromptu and need not be documented.

 Here is how I would go about answering this question and this is for an alarm:

-“I would first get familiar with the clock.
+I would first get familiar with the clock.
 Understand the options.
-How can we set the time?
+How can we set a time?
 How does the alarm go off and for how long?
-Can I snooze, if yes, how long?
-Can I set multiple alarms, if yes, how many?
-What happens if I choose a past time, will the alarm go off the next day at the set time?
-Can I change the alarm tone?
-Etc. Once I know this, I will have my requirements.
+If yes, how long can I snooze?
+If yes, how many alarms can I set?
+What happens if I choose a pastime?
+Will the alarm go off the next day at the set time?
+Can I change the alarm tone? etc. Once I know this, I will have my requirements.

 Note: Please let me know in the comments if this answer makes sense or if you would answer it differently.

-Now, moving to the case at hand – “How do we test a media rich page”
+Now, moving to the case at hand–“How do we test a media-rich page?”

 - Performance